pspeter3/pspeter3.github.com/source/_posts/2011-11-03-how-to-break-an-xbox-360.markdown

 ## TL;DR

 The moral of the story is don't ship with PostNet.
-Also, probably don't by insurance on a package because it doesn't help anyway.
+Also, probably don't buy insurance on a package because it doesn't help anyway.